course-details-portlet

 Upon successful completion of the course the student knows how to:

-• discuss and produce research and findings in light of theories and methodologies relevant to the specific research field.
+• Discuss and produce research and findings in light of theories and methodologies covered in the course.

 Learning methods and activities